HonkingGoose/git-gosling/.github/contributing.md

 1. Run the smoketest with `make smoketest`
 1. Push your local feature branch to your GitHub fork with `git push --set-upstream origin descriptive_name_for_branch`
 1. Open a pull request by going to this projects repository and going to the "Pull requests" tab
-1. GitHub will show your recently pushed branches here, and suggest you make a pull request, if your branch does not show up, click on the "New pull request" button
+1. GitHub will show your recently pushed branches here, and suggest you make a pull request, if your branch does not show up, select the "New pull request" button
 1. Your pull request will get reviewed, and if the maintainers like it, it will get merged.
 1. After your pull request is merged, you can remove your local branch with `git branch -D branch_name`